prettier/eslint-plugin-prettier/README.md

   - An object with the following options

-    - `usePrettierrc`: Enables loading of the Prettier configuration file, (default: `true`).
+    - use `.prettierrc`: Enables loading of the Prettier configuration file, (default: `true`).
 May be useful if you are using multiple tools that conflict with each other, or do not wish to mix your ESLint settings with your Prettier configuration.

       ```json
       "prettier/prettier": ["error", {}, {